 Another nice benefit of this bench is that it weighs only 40 lbs.
 Because it doesn’t offer wheels, this is particularly nice when moving it around the gym.
 The bench also offers attachable rubber end caps to the feet, which is great to prevent scuffs.
 Rogue states that this also adds another element of stability, but I think that’s a stretch.
 Maybe I threw mine away by accident because I don’t even have them on my bench.
 I haven’t really noticed anything negative in terms of stability as far as that’s concerned though, so I think the real benefit is cosmetic.

 With regards to the pad, it is a little thin at 2.5″ but it’s also very dense.
 It’s 12″ wide, which is pretty standard, and overall I think it’s comfortable despite its firmness.
 The vinyl is seemingly high quality, but it’s a little slicker than I would like.
-When I added the Moving Over Boundaries Limitless Grip, it made a big difference.

 With these positive features discussed, let’s take a look at two aspects of this bench that I don’t like.